Twelve films in as many months

 The short answer is: yes and no. We are looking for both paid and unpaid involvement in the project.

-We will also definitely do a cinema screening of all n films at the end of the year too.
+We will also do a screening of all n films for cast, crew and friends when they are ready.